awsdocs/aws-cloud9-user-guide/doc_source/move-environment.md

 ## Move an environment<a name="move-environment-move"></a>

-Before you start the move process, note the following:
+Before you start the move process, note the following conditions:
 + You can't move an environment to an Amazon EC2 instance of the same type\.
 When you move, you must choose a different Amazon EC2 instance type for the new instance\.
 + You must stop the Amazon EC2 instance that is associated with an environment before you can change the instance type\.
-While the instance is stopped, you and any members won't be able to use the environment that is associated with the stopped instance\.
+While the instance is stopped, you and any members can't use the environment that is associated with the stopped instance\.
 + AWS moves the instance to new hardware, however, the instance's ID doesn't change\.
 + If the instance is running in an Amazon VPC and has a public IPv4 address, AWS releases the address and give it a new public IPv4 address\.
 The instance retains its private IPv4 addresses, any Elastic IP addresses, and any IPv6 addresses\.
 + Plan for downtime while your instance is stopped\.
 The process might take several minutes\.

 **To move an environment**

-1. \(Optional\) If the new instance type requires drivers that are not installed on the existing instance, you must connect to your instance and install those drivers first\.
+1. \(Optional\) If the new instance type requires drivers thataren't installed on the existing instance, you must connect to your instance and install those drivers first\.
 For more information, see [Compatibility for resizing instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html#resize-limitations) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Close all web browser tabs that are currently displaying the environment\.
 **Important**
-If you don't close all of the web browser tabs that are currently displaying the environment, AWS Cloud9 might interfere with allowing you to fully complete this procedure\.
+If you don't close all of the web browser tabs that are currently displaying the environment, AWS Cloud9 might interfere with allowing you to complete this procedure\.
 Specifically, AWS Cloud9 might try at the wrong time during this procedure to restart the Amazon EC2 instance that's associated with the environment\.
 The instance must stay stopped until the very last step in this procedure\.

 1. Sign in to the AWS Management Console, if you're not already signed in, at [https://console\.aws\.amazon\.com](https://console.aws.amazon.com)\.

-   We recommend you sign in using credentials for an IAM administrator user in your AWS account\.
+   We recommend you sign in using IAM administrator\-level credentials in your AWS account\.
 If you can't do this, check with your AWS account administrator\.

 1. Open the Amazon EC2 console\.
 To do this, in the **Services** list, choose **EC2**\.